leofavre/canivete/docs/index.md

 ### `toSum(prevNum, nextNum)`

-Used as the parameter for `Array.prototype.reduce()`, this function will return the sum of all the items in an array.
+Used as the parameter for `Array.prototype.reduce()`, this function returns the sum of all the items in an array.

 Note that non-numeric values passed to the function